-There are three types of research seminars at the School of Global Studies: Global Seminars, Disciplinary Seminars and Research Group Seminars.
+There are two types of research seminars at the School of Global Studies: Disciplinary Seminars and Research Group Seminars.
 The School of Global Studies also houses Public Seminars, in which for instance staff members and/or visiting guests participate and which are open to the general public.

 DISCIPLINARY SEMINARS (in Social Anthropology, Human Ecology and Peace and Development Research)